 Where do I buy quality spacers & what brands are best?

-Stick to the big brands like Eibach, H&R and the like for the safest route, or buy from quality retailers like Jennings Kia parts that carefully curate their inventory.
+Stick to the big brands like Eibach, H&R and the like for the safest route.
 Make sure to get your exact bolt pattern (5×112) and hubcentric rings (i.e. 57.1 hub for B6/B7 Audis, or 66.5 for B8 and newer Audis) along with extended bolts.
 Your stock lug bolts are 27mm for a B7 Audi, so if you have 10mm wide spacers you need at least 37mm lug bolts although typically they sell them in even numbers so just go for 40mm 14×1.5 lug bolts in that case A lot of the bigger brands will sell you a set which is a great way to go, such as the below for a B8:

 If you have a B7, check out these links for a good 10mm spacer setup: